Skip to content

 Is VSME mandatory?

-No. VSME is a voluntary standard.
-The practical obligation may come through the supply chain.
+No. VSME is a voluntary standard for SMEs.
+The practical obligation typically comes through the supply chain or a financier.

 How does VSME differ from CSRD?

 CSRD is an EU mandatory sustainability reporting obligation for large companies.
-VSME is a lighter, voluntary standard designed for SMEs.
+VSME is a lighter, voluntary standard designed for SMEs: the content is significantly more compact and the reporting process is lighter.

 Let's establish fit before you commit to anything